denoland/docs/runtime/tutorials/set_up_environment.md

 Deno is a secure runtime for JavaScript and TypeScript that comes with a set of built-in tools and utilities.
-In this tutorial, we’ll walk you through setting up your development environment for Deno using Visual Studio Code (VSCode).
+In this tutorial, we’ll walk you through setting up your development environment for Deno using Visual Studio Code (VS Code).
 We’ll also show you how to configure Deno’s Language Server Protocol (LSP) in other popular editors like JetBrains IDEs, Vim/Neovim, Emacs, Sublime Text, and Atom.